Jimbly/LD52/README.md

     * Goal of a particular amount of money (something to buy in the shop to win the game)

 * TODO Next
+  * foraging
-  * Exceptions:
+  * end condition
-    * Build: have to choose thing to build, then open space
-    * Buy / Sell: Choose stuff
-  * scrollable view
+  * remaining buildings

 * Polish:
+  * do not allow combining last two dice!
   * Undo non-random placements = kitchen / cuddle / upgrade, just hold the die without using them until both sides are full; similar undo on Port if no purchase made, but shop might have random stuff?
   * tooltips
     * showing dice faces